jpcoakes/jpcoakes/README.md

 - 👋 Hi, I’m @jpcoakes
-- 👀 I’m interested in learning how to share Apex, LWC, Aura, Javascript, and Visualforce code on Github
-- 🌱 I’m currently learning Apex, LWC, Aura, Visualforce, and Javascript
+- 👀 I’m currently developing custom Salesforce solutions using Apex, JavaScript, LWC, and occasionally Aura and Visualforce.
-- 💞️ I’m looking to collaborate on Salesforce custom code and projects
 - 📫 How to reach me jpcoakes@gmail.com

 <!---